 The trail is about 3.5 miles round-trip, although most of the times the main parking lot will be full and you will need to park at the scenic overlook lot.
 From here, you will take the 0.6 mile Sedona View trail to get to the Airport Mesa trail.
 This trail is downhill at the start and uphill on the way back, which is really tiring after completing a 4 mile hike!
 This means you will be hiking about 4.5 miles in total which really is not fun during the heat of summer!
 Keep in mind that both trails can be unbearably hot during the summer months.
 I would rate the trail as moderate due to the intense heat, distance, and numerous slight inclines along the way.

 Overall, Airport Mesa is one of the more scenic hiking options in Sedona.
 As long as you are not afraid of heights, the trail itself is not overly difficult, just a bit long (plan 2-3 hours total and a bit more if taking the Sedona View side trail from the lookout area).
 You get a great workout, incredible views, and a visit to a vortex site all in one hike!
 Plus, the views from the lookout are pretty incredible too!

 The Sedona Airport Lookout is located at: 538 Airport Rd, Sedona, AZ 86336.
 Here you will find a huge parking lot from which you can take the short Sedona View Trail to get to the Airport Mesa trail.
-This trail was placed here so that people would not walk along the dangerous road.
+Fortunately, this trail was placed here as an alternative to walking a dangerous road.
 Be sure to check the very small Airport Mesa parking lot just to be sure there isn’t a spot open.
-It doesn’t hurt to look, although with less than a dozen spots, it probably will be filled, especially if you arrive too late.
+With only a dozen spots, it’s rare to find a spot especially later in the day.

 Note: Mountain biking is not recommended on this trail due to the rocky terrain and narrow drop offs.